Defining Good Safety Culture in Aviation SMS

 - The amount of safety awareness employees demonstrate; and

-- The quality of resources provided by accountable manager.
+- The quality of resources provided by the accountable manager.

-Here are 20 indicators of what good aviation safety culture looks like.
+Here are 20 indicators of what a good aviation safety culture looks like.

 Hazard Reporting System Is Fully Implemented